LeChat76/Projet10OC/README.md

 #### Optionnals features for **contributor**:
 - **GET** method:
-    - Show all contributors for all projects you are author: `localhost:8000/api/contributor/`
+    - Show all contributors for specific project if you are the author: `localhost:8000/api/project/<int:pk>/contributor/`
 - **DEL** method:
-    - You can delete specific contributor: `localhost:8000/api/contributor/<int:pk>/`
+    - You can delete specific contributor if author of the associated project: `localhost:8000/api/contributor/<int:pk>/`

 ----------------------------------------------------------------------------------